-As of March 31, 2020, Transport Layer Security (TLS) 1.0 and 1.1 will no longer be supported.
+As of March 31, 2020**, Transport Layer Security (TLS) 1.0 and 1.1 will no longer be supported by Cisco Umbrella servers and services.
 All endpoints will be required to support TLS 1.2 after this date in order to function properly with Cisco Umbrella.

 Question: Why are you deprecating TLS 1.0 and 1.1?

 Answer: TLS 1.0 and 1.1 are out-of-date protocols that do not support modern cryptographic algorithms, and they contain security vulnerabilities that may be exploited by attackers.
 The Internet Engineering Task Force is also planning to officially deprecate both protocols.
 In addition, the vast majority of encrypted Internet traffic is now over TLS 1.2, which was introduced over a decade ago.

 Question: Why did you choose March 31, 2020?

 Answer: The industry is working to deprecate support for TLS 1.0 and 1.1 in this timeframe.
 Google, Microsoft, Apple, and Mozilla have all announced that their browsers will no longer support TLS 1.0 and 1.1 as of March 2020.

 Question: Will this affect my users that have up-to-date devices?

 Answer: It should not, because the vast majority of websites support TLS 1.2.
 According to Qualys’s SSL Labs 95.2% of websites support TLS 1.2.
 We expect this number to rise significantly as March 2020 approaches.
 A small number of websites may not work but the overall impact to your users will be minimal.
 Note that having an up-do-date device includes the version of .NET for Windows machines.
 See below for further information.

 Question: If I update my endpoint to support TLS1.2, do I need to do anything further to re-enable Umbrella Support?